syncfusion-content/xamarin-docs/Xamarin/ComboBox/Populating-Data.md

 SfComboBox control can be populated with a list of string or business objects, which assists the users when typing.
 Users can choose one item from the filtered suggestion list.

 The [`DataSource`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.html#Syncfusion_XForms_ComboBox_SfComboBox_DataSourceProperty) property is used to populate data in the combo box control.
-This section explains how to populate the combo box control with list of string and list of employee details separately.
+This section explains how to populate the combo box control with list of strings and employees details, separately.

 ## Populating string data

-Create an instance of string list and populate items by using [`ComboBoxSource`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.html#Syncfusion_XForms_ComboBox_SfComboBox_ComboBoxSourceProperty) property as shown in the following codes.
+Create an instance of string list and populate items by using the [`ComboBoxSource`](https://help.syncfusion.com/cr/xamarin/Syncfusion.XForms.ComboBox.SfComboBox.html#Syncfusion_XForms_ComboBox_SfComboBox_ComboBoxSourceProperty) property as shown in the following codes.

 {% tabs %}